Everything you need to know about government housing

 The government houses people using the following projects:

-(1) Government subsidy housing
+(1) Government subsidy housing – commonly known as BNG or RDP

-(2) Community Residential Units
+(2) Community Residential Units (CRU)

-(3) Upgrading of Informal Settlements Programme
+(3) Upgrading of Informal Settlements Programme (UISP)

 (5) Social Housing

-To apply for any of these, you have to register with your municipality or provincial Department of Human Settlements.
-You will need to be over 18, and either a South African citizen with an identity book or card, or a foreign resident with a permanent residency permit.
+To qualify, you will need to be over 18, and either a South African citizen with an identity book or card, or a foreign resident with a permanent residency permit.
 Different housing projects are designed for different incomes and so you may also have to provide proof of your monthly income.

 Depending on where you are, you will be listed on a Municipal Housing Demand Database or your province’s Housing Needs Register.
 When new projects are built you might be allocated housing.
 Remember to keep your proof of registration.
 If you move let the department where you applied know so they can find you if your house becomes available.

-Note: allocation of government-built houses is complex.
+Allocation of government-built houses is complex.
 Each municipality or province has different systems for housing allocation, and so the information here is only a guide of what is available and how to apply.
 Each municipality has its own system for appeals, but each province’s MEC is allowed to review applications on a case-by-case basis.
 If your application gets rejected, try contacting your MEC of Human Settlements for help.

 If you are disabled you are supposed to be given preference and your house is supposed to be adapted to meet your needs.

-Note: There is a common misconception that individual ward councillors are involved with the allocation process.
+There is a common misconception that individual ward councillors are involved with the allocation process.
 They are not!
 Ward councillors can tell you where to go and who to speak to so that you can register on the housing database, but a ward councillor is not involved in the allocation of houses and you shouldn’t pay a ward councillor to take up your case.

 Note: The Department of Human Settlements no longer refers to RDP houses but has updated the RDP housing plan, and now calls it “Breaking New Ground” or BNG.
 They want to integrate different types of housing – rented, bought and subsidised – and provide facilities like schools, clinics and shops, to improve the quality of people’s lives.
 BNG houses are supposed to be larger than RDP houses, with two bedrooms, a separate bathroom with a toilet, shower and hand basin, a combined kitchen and living room area and electricity installation, where electricity supply is available in the township.
 The same conditions apply to qualify for a BNG house as for an RDP house.